 Why should my hospital join Vermont Oxford Network?

-Over 1,000 neonatal intensive care units from around the world submit data to Vermont Oxford Network (VON) with a shared goal of improving the quality, safety, and value of care for newborn infants and their families.
-We offer data-driven, action-oriented learning for improving outcomes and increasing the quality, safety, and value of newborn care.
-We develop interactive reporting tools for on-the-ground use in neonatal care; we create defining curricula for quality improvement collaboratives, engaging teams from centers around the world; and we direct outcomes research and clinical trials, turning data into actionable information that results in tangible improvements in outcomes.
+More than 1,300 neonatal intensive care units around the world submit data to Vermont Oxford Network (VON) with a shared goal of improving the quality, safety, and value of care for newborn infants and their families.
+Our interactive reporting tools for on-the-ground use in neonatal care supports member quality improvement initiatives.

 What is the cost to join Vermont Oxford Network?

-The annual fee for the Very Low Birth Weight Database, which includes infants 401 to 1500 grams or 22 to 29 weeks gestational age, is $4,900.
+The annual fee for the Very Low Birth Weight Database is $6,700.

-The annual fee for the Expanded Database, which includes all infants admitted to a NICU, including very low birth weight infants, is based on number of hospital beds:
+The annual fee for the Expanded Database (all NICU admissions) is based on number of hospital beds.